 International Program Participants Click Here

 Whether you’ve lived far away from home before or have never been more than a few miles from your loved ones, we want to make sure you are ready and excited to begin your Disney story.
-Each checklist contains important actions/ milestones you should follow to prepare for your program.

-8 weeks prior to arrival
+Up to 8 weeks prior to arrival

 The following items should be addressed as soon as possible.